scslab/cs240h-notes/12-information-flow-control/information-flow-control.md

 ~~~ {.haskell}
 untrustedTranslate :: Sec H L.ByteString -> Sec H (IO L.ByteString)
 ~~~
-No, as the I/O action wrapped by `Sec` can be arbitrary, and might do nasty things if we run it.
+No, because the I/O action wrapped by `Sec` can be arbitrary, and might do nasty things if we run it.

-Solution, combine `Sec` and `RIO` into one big monad, so that we can define what I/O is allowed in the secure context.
+Solution: combine `Sec` and `RIO` into one monad, so that we can define what I/O is allowed in the secure context.

 ~~~ {.haskell}